Ryu0Hasabusa/UHI-Thesis-Code/README.md

 - `EARTHDATA_USER`
 - `EARTHDATA_PASS`

-To add Landsat in CI, duplicate the MODIS step with `run_lcz_landsat.R` or extend the workflow.
+To add Landsat in CI you would first need to stage a stack file in the workflow (e.g. via artifact/download); the previous automated GEE retrieval was removed.

 ## Troubleshooting
 - Missing packages: rerun `setup.R`.
 - MODIS download fails: verify EARTHDATA credentials and wait a day if data not yet published.
-- Landsat no scenes: increase date range or cloud threshold (`LANDSAT_MAX_CLOUD`).
+- Landsat processing: ensure your supplied stack includes either ST_C, ST_K, or raw ST_B10; script auto-detects and scales to Celsius.

 ## License
 See individual component licenses; LCZ4r license in its own directory.